 A continuing-care retirement community (CCRC) is an option for some seniors.
-These communities typically offer a range of living alternatives, including apartments or condominiums, assisted living, and skilled nursing home care.
+These communities typically offer a range of living alternatives, including apartments or condominiums, assisted living for seniors, and skilled nursing home care.
 Older folks frequently enter the CCRCs’ more independent living areas.
-They may proceed to assisted living and specialized care as they grow more impaired.
+They may proceed to Florida assisted living and specialized care as they grow more impaired.

-5 THINGS TO CONSIDER WHEN MOVING A LOVED ONE TO ASSISTED LIVING IN FLORIDA
+5 THINGS TO CONSIDER WHEN MOVING A LOVED ONE TO a Florida Assisted Living

-In Florida, assisted living can bring aging parents closer to relatives, offer a safer living environment, and encourage a more active lifestyle.
-These five things might help you plan for your elderly parent’s transfer to an assisted living center, moving into your home, or downsizing to a senior apartment.
+Florida assisted living can bring aging parents closer to relatives, offer a safer living environment, and encourage a more active lifestyle.
+These five things might help you plan for your elderly parent’s transfer to a Florida assisted living, moving into your home, or downsizing to a senior apartment.

 DELEGATE MOVING RESPONSIBILITIES